syranol/markdown-cv/index.md

 * Developed and maintained a Python Appium Client/Server pytest testing framework for PS4, PS5, Windows, and Web that was utilized by hundreds of developers and testers
 * Implemented a CI/CD release pipeline with Jenkins, Bash, and Groovy that enabled automated semantic releases of all teams delivering PlayStation React Native-based applications
-* Maintained a PlayStation Network account retrieval tool (API/Web/CLI) written in JavaScript leveraging Node.js and MongoDB that handles hundreds of thousands of calls weekly for development and testing
+* Maintained a crucial PlayStation Network tool in JavaScript with Node.js and MongoDB, processing hundreds of thousands of calls weekly across API, web, and CLI for development and testing
 * Proactively led refactoring effort of multiple Python-based internal tools leveraged by several dozens of teams daily for development, testing, and nightly regression jobs
 * Collaborated on the development and maintenance of numerous internal tools providing critical support for teams around the globe
-* Built a Telemetry application written in Python leveraging MongoDB, enabling the collection, analysis, and visualization of metrics from applications. in Grafana, providing clear insights, engagement data, and error tracking for the applications
+* Crafted a Python-based Telemetry app with MongoDB and Grafana, enabling shareholder insights and improving KPI monitoring and decision-making
 * Worked closely with cross-functional teams to collect project requirements and align on testing goals
 * Developed and led training workshops and tutorials to hundreds of QA and developers on the testing framework and numerous other tools my team created